Vyral/betsy-birdsong/_posts/2020-03-17-declutter-your-home-forever.md

 {% include pullquote.html %}

-What neither of us want you to do is keep things that *might* come in handy one day.
+What neither of us wants you to do is keep things that *might* come in handy one day.
 Marie Kondo believes that if you truly need something, then the newer version of that object may bring a lot more joy down the road.
 I know people who make this mistake: They keep everything because it may be needed later**.
 According to Kondo, that is a horrible way to live.** Keep things that spark joy, not items that have a small chance of coming in handy.&nbsp;

-Remember to take this process slowly, don’t stress over it.
+Remember to take this process slowly—don’t stress over it.
 If you’re considering selling your property, start this process soon—that way you’ll have the time to take it slowly.
-Do Marie Kondo’s process before you go buy storage bins or rent a storage space.
+Enact Marie Kondo’s process before you go buy storage bins or rent a storage space.
 This will bring more joy to your life, and if you’re selling, it will definitely help with that\!&nbsp;

 Bonus: It’ll be a lot less stressful to pack up fewer items when you move. **Remember to look for things that spark joy in your life, not just objects in your home, but in every aspect of daily living.**&nbsp;